-NC State professor of horticultural science Will Hooker will retire at the end of 2013, and his final student-built ephemeral bamboo sculpture was installed at the future site of the Gregg Museum of Art & Design.
+NC State professor of horticultural science Will Hooker to install student-built ephemeral bamboo sculpture at the future site of the Gregg Museum of Art & Design.

 Project Photos and Video: http://go.ncsu.edu/mv1f89

 Will Hooker, a professor in the NC State University Department of Horticultural Science, will retire in December after 34 1/2 years of service to the University.
 A key component of Hooker’s teaching methodology for the last 20 years has been a small-scale landscape design studio in which students design and build an ephemeral landscape sculpture using bamboo harvested from a local grove in Durham.